medovina/natural_lean/README.md

 { <var> : <var> | <prop> }
 ```

 Above, `<op>` is a binary operator.
-At the moment Natural Lean includes only the + and · operators, but I will expand this set soon.
+At the moment Natural Lean includes only the + and · operators, plus × which is a synonym for ·.
+I intend to expand the set of allowed operators soon.

 Here are some examples of expressions: